-Finally, we are here, on the most important settings that will instruct cTrader what settings could it check to find optimal ones for your symbol on the current stage of the market.
+Finally, we are here, on the most important settings that will instruct cTrader on what settings could it check to find optimal ones for your symbol in the current stage of the market.
 All of these are just my personal preferences of course, but as long as I find them useful you can do optimisation this way and save much of your time figuring it out.

 At first, we need to uncheck things that there is no point to optimise and waste time on any non-influence things.
 So for sure, unselect and make fixed things like:

 - Show copyright.

-- Unique name: can help you later in open trades to figure it out with trades was created by exactly this instance of Neptune, also these have to be different if you want to use 2 or more instances of the same Neptune (let's say one for H4 and one hor H2).
+- Unique name: can help you later in open trades to figure it out with trades that were created by exactly this instance of Neptune, also these have to be different if you want to use 2 or more instances of the same Neptune (let's say one for H4 and one hor H2).

 - Buy lots/sell lots – in my opinion, a good idea is to start low so make it fixed at 0.01, depending on your account.

-- Take profit – I prefer to set it on 200 pips, cause Neptune not often hit that tp anyway, it often close trades by trailing stop which is more optimal and safe.
+- Take profit – I prefer to set it on 200 pips, cause Neptune does not often hit that tp anyway, it often closes trades by trailing stop which is more optimal and safe.

-- Trade limit – this is very important as risk managing, 10 trades makes 10x more profit at once but what if price hit 10x stop loss?
+- Trade limit – this is very important as risk managing, 10 trades make 10x more profit at once but what if the price hit 10x stop loss?
 I prefer to set it on like 3 if I set Turbo to “yes” just to be sure my drawdown will be still low during optimisation as the main criteria.

-- News manager/close on news – for now, this is very important cause sometimes leaving the news manager setting on makes memory leak on cTrader and your optimisation will hang and crash after few days or hours.
+- News manager/close on news – for now, this is very important cause sometimes leaving the news manager setting on makes memory leak on cTrader and your optimisation will hang and crash after a few days or hours.
 Because of that, remember to set it off and turn it on when you will use settings live.